 Types of Sedation

-At Brighter Smile Family Dentistry & Orthodontics, your safety, comfort and overall experience at our office are important to our team.
-We make every effort to ensure your dental needs are met.
+At Brighter Smile Family Dentistry & Orthodontics, your safety, comfort, and overall experience at our office are important to our team.
+Because of our dedicated team, all of your needs will be met.
 To determine which form of sedation is right for you, our team will review your medical history, perform a complete oral exam, and may coordinate with your primary care doctor.

 Nitrous Oxide: This form of sedation is commonly referred to as laughing gas.
-It is administered through a nasal mask and can help patients remain relaxed and comfortable throughout their visit.
+You breathe it in through a nasal mask and can help patients remain relaxed and comfortable throughout their visit.
 The effects of nitrous oxide diminish quickly after treatment, so, in many cases, patients can drive themselves home.

 General Anesthesia: Sometimes referred to as sleep dentistry, general anesthesia allows patients to sleep during their dental treatment.
 This form of sedation puts patients in an unconscious state and is ideal for patients who may need complex treatment.
 General anesthesia can take up to 24 hours to fully diminish so it is imperative that patients coordinate a ride home after their procedure.